 Good oral hygiene plays the most important role in taking care of your pearly whites.
 But to keep your teeth healthy for longer, you also have to do proper care and maintenance of one of the tools that help you do so – your toothbrush.

-Here are some general considerations on how to take care of your favorite Oral Surgeon San Marcos, as recommended by the American Dental Association (ADA).
+Here are some general considerations on how to take care of your favorite Oral Surgeon San Diego, as recommended by the American Dental Association (ADA).

 NEVER Share Your Toothbrush with Anyone.

 The cavity is loaded with millions of microorganisms that may potentially cause infections, both oral and systemic.
 And these could be transferred to your toothbrush during use.

 Sharing your toothbrush with anyone results in the exchange of these microorganisms between users, putting everyone at risk for infections.
 But individuals with compromised or weakened immune systems or have existing infections are at greater risk.

 Rinse Your Toothbrush Thoroughly After Every Use.